MaxLap/activerecord_where_assoc/INTRODUCTION.md

-This is meant to be an introduction to the [activerecord_where_assoc](https://github.com/MaxLap/activerecord_where_assoc) gem.
+This is an introduction to the [activerecord_where_assoc](https://github.com/MaxLap/activerecord_where_assoc) gem.
 It's a bit long, but that's because it is quite powerful and I have to explain some problems with the alternative ways of doing what it does.